Updated April 16, 2019

 On Oct.
 11, 2017, the ACLU filed a lawsuit challenging the constitutionality of Kansas' anti-BDS law, HB 2409 (see below for more info on the bill).
 On Jan.
-30, 2018, a federal judge issued a preliminary injunction against Kansas' enforcement of the law.
+30, 2018, a federal judge issued a preliminary injunction blocking Kansas from enforcing the law, holding that "“the Supreme Court has held that the First Amendment protects the right to participate in a boycott like the one punished by the Kansas law."
 Click here for more information.